sroracle/apkfoundry/docs/configuration.rst

   architectures.
 * If the APKBUILD is in the ``user`` repository, then jobs will be generated for the ``ppc64`` and ``x86_64`` architectures.
-* The ordering of lines in the file is significant.
-Here, all builds in the ``system`` repository will occur before builds in the ``user`` repository.
+* The ordering of lines in the file is not significant.
+The dependency resolution engine always considers APKBUILDs from every available repository.
+In order to prevent one repository from depending on another, change the ``repositories`` file in its skeleton as appropriate.

 If an architecture is not listed in this file, then no builds will occur for that architecture, even if changed APKBUILDs have ``arch="all"``,